jp93arg/InheritanceBitcoinScript/README.md

 But, what if someone opens the safe box and gets the second seed phrase?
 Well, the second seed phrase and their private key associated with it, it's not allowed (by the bitcoin consensus rules) to spend your utxo/money YET.

 What you should do is, if you still have access to your primary seed phrase/private key, create a new pair and move your funds there, before the second key gets activated.
 Then you can go to your bank and replace the old (and un-usable) second seed phrase with your new second seed phrase (which is not "activated" yet).
-If you loose access to the main seed phrase and you need to recover your funds, all you need to do is to go to the bank, get your second key and spend your funds after it gets activated (maybe you'll need to wait a couple of months... but isn't it better than loosing your funds?)
+If you lose access to the main seed phrase and you need to recover your funds, all you need to do is to go to the bank, get your second key and spend your funds after it gets activated (maybe you'll need to wait a couple of months... but isn't it better than losing your funds?)

 Let's say you do this operation once a year.
 Unfortunately, let's suppose you die.
 Someone from your family that has access to your bank safe box, could have access to the second seed phrase, wait until it gets "activated", and recover the funds.
 You can also create a transaction that spends the funds using the backup key, and give it to your relative.
 That transaction won't be valid until the time you specified in the timelock.
 And won't access the funds if you renew the configuration by creating a new pair, or spend your funds.
 You can give someone else future access to your money, but you're in full control of it at any point in time.
 You don't need to trust this person with your current private keys, and there is no risk to lose your funds.

-In this kind of setup there is no middle-man, no attorney needed.
+In this kind of setup, there is no middle-man, no attorney needed.
 Programmable inheritance in the bitcoin network.

 # Example, evidence and How to run it:
 ## Clone the repo and install dependencies